c0llinx/offline-btc-txn/docs/PROJECT_STATUS.md

 - Destination picker now lists the active wallet’s Taproot addresses with a custom option so operators can paste an external payout without retyping known keys.
 - Broadcasts respect the claim bundle or wallet network (mainnet / testnet / testnet4 / signet) and fall back between the two public test networks when needed so legacy coins remain spendable.
 - Watch mode now lets you pick the target network while keeping the endpoint read-only for clarity.

+### Refund Assistant
+- Replaced the legacy signer view with a dedicated refund helper that imports PSBTs, applies the original preimage + sender key, and outputs a final refund transaction for broadcast after expiry.

 ### Clipboard & Sharing
 - Introduced shared clipboard helper.